ChengxiC/simple-convlstm-AE-VAD/README.md

 # VAD
 video anomaly detection

-This project is an exercise.
+This project is an exercise project.
 It is a reproduction of spatial-temporal autoencoder, but more advanced.
 The dataset should be UCSD-ped2.